-To the Board of Directors and Shareholders of Cintas Corporation:
+The Board of Directors and Shareholders of Cintas Corporation:

-We have audited the accompanying consolidated balance sheets of Cintas Corporation as of May 31, 2011 and 2010, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the three years in the period ended May 31, 2011.
+We have audited the accompanying consolidated balance sheets of Cintas Corporation as of May 31, 2012 and 2011, and the related consolidated statements of income, shareholders' equity and cash flows for each of the three years in the period ended May 31, 2012.
 Our audits also included the consolidated financial statement schedule listed in the Index at Item 15(a).
 These consolidated financial statements and schedule are the responsibility of Cintas Corporation's management.
-Our responsibility is to express an opinion on these consolidated financial statements and schedule based on our audits.
+Our responsibility is to express an opinion on these financial statements and schedule based on our audits.